 Definition of Funar

-It is a word of Chilean origin, which began to be used at the end of the 20th century (after the arrest of Augusto Pinochet in 1998.
+Funar is a word of Chilean origin, which began to be used at the end of the 20th century after the arrest of Augusto Pinochet in 1998.
 It comes from the Mapudungún funa which means “rotten”.
 Therefore, the term was associated with immoral actions and against others.

-His first actions were to share stories of the violence exerted during Pinochet’s mandate, extending the invitation to other people to tell their testimonies.
+The first actions known as funas were to share stories of the violence exerted during Pinochet’s mandate, extending the invitation to other people to tell their testimonies.
 This was led by an organization called “HIJOS Chile”.